-Deferrals and Credit Scores
+Loan Payment Deferrals And Credit Scores

 A deferral is something both you and your lender agreed upon, as such, your payment is not seen as missed or late.
 Missed and late payments can negatively impact your credit score, but a deferral is not reported to the credit bureaus.
 However, do make sure to check your credit score, as late and missed payments are reported electronically.
-As such, if your lender does not make the proper adjustments, it may register your deferral as a late or missed payment.
+As such, if your lender does not make the proper adjustments.
+It may register your deferral as a late or missed payment.
 By monitoring your credit, you can correct any errors on your report and make arrangements with your lender so it doesn’t happen again.

-How Do You Apply for a Loan Payment Deferral?
+How Do You Apply For A Loan Payment Deferral?

 Read The Fine Print

-Alternatives to Deferring Your Loan Payment
+Alternatives To Deferring Your Loan Payment

-Though it is important to make your loan payments on time, sometimes paying slightly late or within the 30 days before the next due date can be a way to “defer” your payment.
+Though it is important to make your loan payments on time, sometimes paying slightly late or within 30 days before the next due date can be a way to “defer” your payment.
 Of course, you would be charged interest and perhaps even a late penalty fee, but depending on why you need to defer the payment, it may be worth the extra charges.
 Moreover, most lenders won’t report the late payment to the credit bureaus unless it’s 30 days past its due date.
 This option should be used by those who need a couple of extra weeks to get their finances in order.
 Those who require more should consider refinancing.

 If you can’t defer your loan payments, refinancing can be a good solution.
 A new loan can lead to a lower interest rate and longer repayment terms, which will lead to smaller more manageable payments.
 However, despite the lower payments and interest, you are likely to pay more on interest overall.